 Go Natural with Cleaning Products

 Toss out those chemical-based cleaners and go natural instead.
-Not only will you save money, natural cleaners are just as effective.
-Here are several natural cleaning products that can clean most anything in your spa or massage practice:
+Not only will you save money, but natural cleaners are also just as effective.
+Here are several natural cleaning products that can clean almost anything in your spa or massage practice:

-- Baking Soda : Baking soda not only eliminates odors.
-It also works as a gentle scouring powder so you can use it in many areas of your spa or massage business.
+Baking Soda: Baking soda not only eliminates odors.
+It also works as a gentle scouring powder so that you can use it in many areas of your spa or massage business.

-- Olive Oil : Olive oil makes wonderful furniture polish.
-There are many recipes online for using olive oil to make a low cost furniture polish.
-Here’s one that just requires 1 cup of olive oil and ½ cup lemon juice.
-Combine them in a bowl or spray bottle; use a clean cloth to rub a small amount into the furniture and wipe dry with another cloth
+Olive Oil: Olive oil makes wonderful furniture polish.
+There are many recipes online for using olive oil to make low-cost furniture polish.
+Here’s one that requires 1 cup of olive oil and ½ cup lemon juice.
+Combine them in a bowl or spray bottle; use a clean cloth to rub a small amount into the furniture and wipe dry with another cloth.